CR/CD Grants Scheme re-opens on 2nd April 2018

 - Bursaries for community relations practitioners to attend conferences.
 (These are limited to one bursary per year for an individual from an applicant group).

-Grants will NOT cover travel outside Ireland and Britain, except in the case of bursaries.
+- Travel outside Ireland and Britain, except in the case of bursaries

 Monitoring and Evaluation